What Is An HDR Television?

 Well not exactly…

-Even Techradar echoes my exact thought on the matter; it’s really not as clear cut as you would think.
+It’s really not as clear cut as you might think.

 This is what I found to be true (this is just from my perspective by the way) in terms of difference personally.

-(Now the following aren’t actual HDR 10 and Dolby Vision pictures since you would need the same video file that supports both formats, and those panels side by side to see the difference.
+(Now the following 2 pictures aren’t actually HDR 10 and Dolby Vision pictures since you would need the same video file that supports both formats, and those panels side by side to see the difference.
 These are just to demonstrate to you basically what I saw in terms of difference and how close they were)